- Why WorkCast

 As you’ve finished all your work for the week, you’ve got a spare hour or so to view it later this afternoon.

 Scenarios like this are probably pretty common.
-Thus, it seems that Mondays and Fridays are just as effective at gaining high attendance figures, conversion rates and meaningful leads.
+Therefore, it seems that Mondays and Fridays are just as effective at gaining high attendance figures, conversion rates and meaningful leads.

 Now we’ve established that events can be scheduled on other days of the week, what about weekends?

-On-demand certainly does have an audience, perhaps people wanting to quickly view a few minutes of an event at their leisure, while perhaps not wanting to view the event in its entirety.
+On-demand webinars certainly do have an audience - perhaps people wanting to quickly view a few minutes of an event at their leisure, while not wanting to view the event in its entirety.

-What we can infer from this is that conversion rates for those who view on weekends (and Mondays and Fridays) are likely to be higher.
+What we can take away from this is that conversion rates for those who view on weekends (and Mondays and Fridays) are likely to be higher.